Configure Connected Apps with Direct Trust

 Embedding workflows

-The diagram below illustrates how authentication works between your external application (web server and webpage) and connected app.
+The diagram below illustrates how authentication works between your external application (web server and webpage) and Tableau connected app.

 1. User visits the webpage: When a user visits the embedded content on a webpage, webpage sends a GET request to your external application to retrieve the HTML on that webpage.